 Faster in Execution.
 Slower in Execution.
 It is easier for the OS to control.
 It is difficult for the OS to control.
-Overhead is minimum as not much address translations are there while executing a address translations. process.
-More Overheads are there as there are more Internal fragmentation occurs in External fra gmentation occurs in Non- Contiguous memory allocation method.
-Con tiguous memory allocation method.
-It includes single partition allocation and It includes paging and segmentation. multi-partition allocation.
+Overhead is minimum as not much address translations are there while executing a process.
+More Overheads are there as there are more address translations.
+Internal fragmentation occurs in Contiguous memory allocation method.
+External fragmentation occurs in Non-Contiguous memory allocation method.
+It includes single partition allocation and multi-partition allocation.
+It includes paging and segmentation.
 Wastage of memory is there.
-No memory wa stage is there.
-In contiguous memory allocation, In non-cor tiguous memory allocation, swapped-in processes are arranged in the sv originally allocated space.place in the memo ry.
+No memory wastage is there.
+In contiguous memory allocation, swapped-in processes are arranged in the originally allocated space.
+In non-contiguous memory allocation, swapped-in processes can be arranged in any place in the memory.